gKrokod/webServer/README.md

 Get list of news.

 	Field				Type			Description
-	panigate			PanigateFromWeb		Optional.
-Panigate parameters.
+	paginate			PaginateFromWeb		Optional.
+Paginate parameters.
 	sort				SortFromWeb		Optional.
 Sort parameters.
 	find				FindFromWeb		Optional.
 Search parameter.
 	filter				[FilterItem]		Optional.
 Filter parameters.

-The length of the resulting list of news can be limited in the request (see `PanigateFromWeb` type in the `src/Web/WebType.hs` module).
+The length of the resulting list of news can be limited in the request (see `PaginateFromWeb` type in the `src/Web/WebType.hs` module).

-	Field of PanigateFromWeb	Type			Description
+	Field of PaginateFromWeb	Type			Description
 	offset      			Int			Optional.
 Offset
 	limit       			Int			Optional.
 Maximum number of news in the response